 - Promoting entrepreneurship by supporting research, innovation and development programmes.

-Established by Royal Decree on 24 August 1999, the King Abdullah II Design and Development Bureau (KADDB) is an independent military/civilian institution that works under the umbrella of the Jordan Armed Forces-Arab Army.
+Established by Royal Decree on 24 August 1999, under the name King Abdullah II Design and Development Bureau (KADDB), the bureau is an independent military/civilian institution that works under the umbrella of the Jordan Armed Forces-Arab Army.
 Concerned with research and development, it aims to offer optimal solutions in defence locally, regionally and internationally as well as to supply the Armed Forces with state-of-the-art military technology in order to develop industrial capacities in Jordan.

-Moreover, KADDB has set out to establish partnerships with Jordanian universities to create an environment where students can implement their scientific research and projects that serve KADDB’s goals through cooperation.
+Moreover, JODDB has set out to establish partnerships with Jordanian universities to create an environment where students can implement their scientific research and projects that serve JODDB’s goals through cooperation.

 Founded in January 2006, the King Abdullah II Centre for Excellence (KACE) aims to spread a culture of excellence and to function as a national point of reference to identify Jordan’s competitiveness by adopting best practices and incorporating them into the standards of the awards it launches and implements across all sectors.